tc39/proposal-ses/README.md

 uri space in a similar manner.
 By emulating the browser api, much existing browser code runs compatibly in a virtualized browser environment as configured by the caller using SES and Domado.

+To run legacy code successfully, the `freshGlobal` should remain unfrozen, since even good-practice legacy scripts approximate "inter-module linkage" by modifying their shared global environment.
+Prior to real modules, they did not have much choice.
+When setting up a SES environment expecting to run only modules, it may well be reasonable to freeze the `freshGlobal` before running confined code in that realm.
+To leave the SES user free to make that choice, the API proposed here leaves the `freshGlobal` unfrozen.

+Because `eval`, `Function`, and the above `Date` and `Math` observably shadow the corresponding objects from the proto-SES realm, the SES environment is not a fully faithful emulation of standard non-SES ECMAScript.
+However, these breaks in the illusion are a necessary consequence of this design.
+We have chosen these carefully to be compatible with virtually all code not written specifically to test standards conformance.
+The virtualization of host-provided objects suffers no such cost.
+There is no similar constraint preventing the SES user from faithfully emulating a host API.

 By composing the Compartments and Virtualized Powers patterns, one can *temporarily* invite potentially malicious code onto one's page, endow